Eliepse/working-grid-pdf/README.md

 ### Templates

 In order to provide flexibility and customization, this library use a system of templates.
-To make a custom workgin grid, create a class that extends `Template`.
-A [template exemple](/src/Template/ExempleTemplate.php) is available.
+To make a custom working grid, create a class that extends `Template`, or use [predifiened examples](/src/Template/Examples).

 ```php
 class MyTemplate extends Template